sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Control_with_Git_in_Azure_Repos.md

     > **Note**: You have now tagged the repository at this release (the latest commit gets linked to the tag).
 You could tag commits for a variety of reasons and Azure DevOps offers the flexibility to edit and delete them, as well as manage their permissions.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   - If you receive a success message, you can proceed to the next task.
+   - If you receive a success message, you can proceed further.
    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="1e561da0-92ec-4ecc-88b1-b3a5cefee594" />

 ## Review